Approximate Border Location

 Operational Details

 This checkpoint connects Poland’s Podlaskie Voivodeship with the Hrodna Region of Belarus.
-Its operation was entirely dependent on the international train schedule.
+Its operation for passenger services is currently suspended, with freight rail continuing.
 The crossing over the border is on a dedicated railway line.
 The main operational hubs are the Hrodna station in Belarus and the Kuźnica Białostocka station in Poland.
 It was at these stations that the complex border procedures took place.
 Hrodna, in particular, was equipped with facilities for changing the wheelsets (bogies) of train cars to adapt to the different track gauges, a process essential for direct, through-running train services.

 Historical Context